Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing

 The theoretical result shows there are two concentric rings in the beam profile with a phase difference of $\pi$, which originates from the gradient of the doughnut-type plasma having two opposite peaks in the radial direction.
 This is a new type of CVBs similar to a radially polarized Bessel-Gaussian beam \cite{schimpf2013radially,vyas2014generation}, but with only two concentric rings.
 It can be approximately described as the superposition of a $x$-polarized HG$_{30}$ mode and a $y$-polarized HG$_{03}$ mode, whereas the driving field and the corresponding N$_2^+$ lasing are both the superposition of a $x$-polarized HG$_{10}$ mode and a $y$-polarized HG$_{01}$ mode \cite{zhan2009cylindrical}.
 In contrast, in the azimuthally polarized case, the gradient of the laser plasma is perpendicular to the driving electric field, i.e., $\vec{E}_P \cdot \nabla \mathrm{ln}n_e=0$.
 Thus, the calculated SH intensity must be zero.
-For intuitive comparison, we also show the calculation results in Figs. 2(b1-b4).
+For intuitive comparison, we also show the calculation results in Figs. 2(e-h).
 We have theoretically demonstrated that radially polarized driving fields can generate SH, whereas azimuthally polarized driving fields cannot generate SH at all.